marklh9/ExtendingLibreOffice/src/ComplexToolbar/README.md

 associate the scheme with our protocol handler implementation "addons.ExtendingLibreOffice.ComplexToolbar.SampleHandler".
 * Addons.xcu: the file defined a toolbar, with various kind of toolbar controls.
 Apart from generic options like URL, Title, Target, etc, the most important property here is ControlType, which specifies the type of the control.
-* WriterWindowsState.xcu: this is essential for defining a toolbar, as we what we did in ToolbarSample.
+* WriterWindowsState.xcu: this is essential for defining a toolbar, as what we did in ToolbarSample.
 * handler.py: our protocol handler implementation "addons.ExtendingLibreOffice.ComplexToolbar.SampleHandler".
 * dispatch.py: our dispatch object that does the real job.
 ## The dispatch object